Here Comes the Hammer: Music video

 The music video accompanying "Here Comes the Hammer" cost more than $1 million, making it one of the most expensive music videos ever made at the time.
 The MTV version of the video was almost nine minutes long, and a fifteen minute version was also available.
 The plot of the video involves Hammer and his dancers getting chased through various rooms of a haunted house.
 New York Daily News critic Michael Saunders criticized the video for emphasizing the lame plot over MC Hammer's dancing.
-Both Saunders and Entertainment Weekly critic James Farber criticized most of the expensive special effects, but Saunders praised the effects used to create a montage of Hammer dancing with Brown, whose backing band is what Saunders believes is "the engine powering the single".
+Both Saunders and Entertainment Weekly critic James Farber criticized most of the expensive special effects, but Saunders praised the effects used to create a montage of Hammer dancing with [James] Brown, whose backing band is what Saunders believes is "the engine powering the single".